St Mary stands proudly beside the village green, one of the largest in Norfolk, and its large pond.

 Termed poppy head, these carvings are not named for the poppy flower, but is apparently derived from the French word "poupee," meaning doll or puppet .
 In most cases the poppyhead is not a head or a doll's head, but usually, in the churches of East Anglia, it is in the shape of a fleur-de-Iys or trefoil, consisting of foliage or leaves.

-The upper two and the rather Jacobean looking gentleman on the right show how puppets came about.
+The two rather Jacobean looking gentlemen on the right show how puppets came about.
+They can be found on the end of the choir stalls.

 The font is 14th century and is shallow pedimented with cusped ogee arches under crocketted gables on the bowl.